eslam281/clean_architecture_test/README.md

 ---
 ## ✨ Features
-- Fetch latest daily news from REST API
+- Fetch the latest daily news from the REST API
 - Save news articles locally using Floor
 - Dark/Light theme support
 - Offline mode with cached data